enquirer/prompt-rawlist/README.md

 ### Related projects

 * [prompt-base](https://www.npmjs.com/package/prompt-base): Base prompt module used for creating custom prompt types for Enquirer. | [homepage](https://github.com/enquirer/prompt-base "Base prompt module used for creating custom prompt types for Enquirer.")
 * [prompt-checkbox](https://www.npmjs.com/package/prompt-checkbox): Multiple-choice/checkbox prompt.
-Can be used standalone or with a prompt system like [Enquirer](https://github.com/enquirer/enquirer). | [homepage](https://github.com/enquirer/prompt-checkbox "Multiple-choice/checkbox prompt.
+Can be used standalone or with a prompt system like [Enquirer]. | [homepage](https://github.com/enquirer/prompt-checkbox "Multiple-choice/checkbox prompt.
 Can be used standalone or with a prompt system like [Enquirer].")
 * [prompt-confirm](https://www.npmjs.com/package/prompt-confirm): Confirm (yes/no) prompt.
-Can be used standalone or with a prompt system like [Enquirer](https://github.com/enquirer/enquirer). | [homepage](https://github.com/enquirer/prompt-confirm "Confirm (yes/no) prompt.
+Can be used standalone or with a prompt system like [Enquirer]. | [homepage](https://github.com/enquirer/prompt-confirm "Confirm (yes/no) prompt.
 Can be used standalone or with a prompt system like [Enquirer].")
 * [prompt-list](https://www.npmjs.com/package/prompt-list): List-style prompt.
 Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-list) | [homepage](https://github.com/enquirer/prompt-list "List-style prompt.
 Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
 * [prompt-question](https://www.npmjs.com/package/prompt-question): Question object, used by Enquirer and prompt plugins. | [homepage](https://github.com/enquirer/prompt-question "Question object, used by Enquirer and prompt plugins.")
 * [prompt-radio](https://www.npmjs.com/package/prompt-radio): Radio prompt.
 This prompt behaves like other radio-button interfaces, where only one choice is enabled… [more](https://github.com/enquirer/prompt-radio) | [homepage](https://github.com/enquirer/prompt-radio "Radio prompt.
 This prompt behaves like other radio-button interfaces, where only one choice is enabled whilst all others are disabled.
 Can be used as a standalone prompt, or with a prompt system like [Enquirer].")